 INVEGA starts providing loans to Lithuanian businesses affected by the war.
 What do you need to know?

-In order to help Lithuanian businesses affected by the war in Ukraine, the National Development Agency Investment and Business Guarantees (INVEGA) starts providing loans to finance working capital and investment projects under the incentive financial instrument of the Ministry of Economy and Innovation "Direct Loans to Business Entities Affected by the War".
+In order to help Lithuanian businesses affected by the war in Ukraine, the National Promotional Agency Investment and Business Guarantees (INVEGA) starts providing loans to finance working capital and investment projects under the incentive financial instrument of the Ministry of Economy and Innovation "Direct Loans to Business Entities Affected by the War".
 EUR 50 million of funds from the INVEGA fund have been earmarked for this measure.
 "The terms and conditions of the loan instruments stipulate that companies of all sizes that have suffered from Russia's military aggression in Ukraine and that lack funds for working capital or investment projects, and do not receive them in the traditional financing market, will be able to apply for these loans," says Kęstutis Motiejūnas, Chief Executive Officer of INVEGA.

 The terms and conditions of the loan instruments stipulate that companies of all sizes that have suffered from Russia's military aggression in Ukraine and that lack funds for working capital or investment projects, and do not receive them in the traditional financing market, will be able to apply for these loans.